2018: Lunch with Top Leadership from across Partners HealthCare and Industry

 - Louis Pasquale, MD, Director, Glaucoma Service and Ophthalmology Telemedicine program, MEE; Professor of Ophthalmology, HMS

 5. Data Security

 The security of data is a fundamental requirement throughout health care.
 The growing ubiquity of data driven machines throughout medicine introduces new risks and potentially increased scale of breaches.
 A panel of top provider and industry data security experts discuss security implications in detail.

-- John Phytila, PhD, Chief Data and Analytics Officer, PHS
+- John Pyhtila, PhD, Chief Data and Analytics Officer, PHS

 - Carl Kraenzel, VP, Chief Information Security Officer, IBM Watson Health

 Location: Essex Center

 The Innovation Fellows program is a hands-on model of collaborative innovation that enables industry to gain access to early career Harvard faculty through personnel exchanges between Partners hospitals and participating biopharmaceutical, device, venture capital, digital health, payor and consulting firms.
 It provides experiential, career-development opportunities for future leaders in health care.
 Panelists will highlight program characteristics, how participants can maximize value and broader implications for industry-academic collaboration including how it might be used to address AI requirements.

 - Seema Basu, PhD, Market Sector Leader, Innovation, PHS

 - Raolat Abdulai, MD, Associate Director, Early Clinical Development, Respiratory Inflammation & Autoimmunity Therapeutics, AstraZeneca; Former Clinical and Research Fellow, BWH